FatConan/themonstrouscavalca/pages/blog/the-garderobe/programming.md

 # On agile-development

-I don't rewrite many patter songs in my timeline, which is probably for the best, but I really don't think this isn't a bad fist of some mock Gilbert &amp; Sullivan.
+I don't rewrite many patter songs in my timeline, which is probably for the best, but I really don't think this is a bad fist of some mock Gilbert &amp; Sullivan.
 In fact I'd say it's sufficiently good to be easily up there with such reworked greats as that "Love is all around us" cover from
 <em>Love Actually</em>, the Diana version of Candle in the Wind, and that new Tommy Robinson themed version of Hallelujah.